-It can be quite unnerving if your horse is inclined to rush his fences.
-It makes it difficult for you to see a good stride to the fence, and often results in the horse getting quicker and quicker as your round progresses.
-Here are some jumping exercises for horses that rush to help curb and solve the problem.
+It can be quite unnerving riding a horse that is inclined to rush his fences.
+It makes it difficult for the rider to see a good stride to the fence, and can result in the horse getting quicker and quicker as their showjumping round progresses.
+So if you have a horse like this, don’t despair as there are some simple jumping exercises for horses that rush that can help resolve the problem.

-Strangely, the more you take your leg off the horse and try to pull him to make him go slower, the more likely he is to rush.
-Horses often start to rush because they are worried that the rider isn’t giving them enough impulsion and try to communicate to the rider that they would like a rather more positive approach to the fence in order to clear the back bar.
-Often these are very intelligent horses, so you have to come up with ways to make them think more on the approach to the fence.
+Riders may instinctively want to take their leg off a horse that is very forward going and increase their rein pressure.
+In most cases this is the opposite of what the rider should do, because the more they pull, the more likely the horse is to rush.
+Horses often start to rush because they feel the rider isn’t giving them enough impulsion and try to communicate to the rider that they would like a more positive approach in order to easily clear the fence.
+Horses like these are often very intelligent, so you have to come up with alternative ways to keep their minds with their rider on the approach to the fence.

-1. The first step is to encourage the horse to accept your leg, and to have a bit of a stronger rhythm in the canter.
-With a hot horse I find making counter canter loops in the school very helpful.
-Start with a 5m loop on the long side and as you succeed, you can increase the depth of the loops.
-In order to keep the horse in counter canter you have to be quite strong with your inside leg, but you won’t be asking the horse to accelerate.
-Straight away you are making the horse think more about what you are asking of him, without putting an exciting jump in front of him.
+1. Start by encouraging the horse to accept the rider’s leg, and work on both horse and rider being comfortable with a consistently stronger rhythm in the canter.
+Riding counter canter loops in the school can be very helpful.
+Start with a 5m loop on the long side, then increase the depth of the loops.
+In order to keep the horse in counter canter the rider must support the horse with their inside leg, but without encouraging the horse to accelerate.
+This helps horse and rider learn that the leg doesn’t always mean go faster.

-2. Next I make a cross pole and either side of the cross pole a placing pole at 3.5m.
-The two poles, especially the pole after the fence, will encourage the horse to lower his head and neck to see what he is being asked to do.
+2. Next put up a cross pole with a placing pole on the ground 3.5m either side of the jump.
+The two poles, especially the pole after the fence, will encourage the horse to lower their head and neck to look at what the question is and work out where to put their feet.
 Establish a good canter before coming to the pole, cross pole, pole exercise.
-Instead of pulling to control the pace, make sure you ride very square corners.
-Not only the corner before the fence, but the previous corner too.
-The square corners help you control the pace without pulling.
-Look at the fence before you turn the corner, teaching yourself to see your distance sooner, and making it easier to keep the rhythm.
+On the approach ride very square turns – not only the corner before the fence, but the previous corner too.
+The square turns help the rider control the pace without pulling at the horse.
+The rider needs to be looking at the fence before they turn the corner and focus on maintaining the rhythm, rather that looking for a set stride or distance.

-5. Know when to stop.
-Once the horse is listening and you have made an improvement, pat him, leave it and maybe take him for a little hack.
-Keep him, and yourself, as calm and unworried as possible, but use this exercise regularly to get the horse listening.
+4. As with any training exercise, it is important to know when to stop.
+Once the horse is listening and an improvement has been made, pat him, and move on to something else, or maybe take him for a little hack.
+It is important for both horse and rider to remain as calm as possible, but using this exercise frequently can encourage the horse to listen more to their jockey.

 You might also be interested in: